 2. Glass Brasserie at the Hilton, Sydney CBD

 The buffet breakfast at Glass Brasserie has been called the best in Sydney and with well-known chef Luke Mangan in charge it is no surprise.
-In fact it is so popular that they recommend non-hotel guests book in advance, even for breakfast.
-While all buffets are a good option if you have picky eaters, Glass takes it a step further with customisable options such as a fresh juice bar with piles of fruit to make your own creation, or a muesli stand with piles of fruit, nuts and grains to work with.
-The floor to ceiling windows overlook the Queen Victoria Building, where you can work off your breakfast browsing the high-end shops and toy stores.
-The full buffet breakfast is $42 for adults and half price for kids 5-12, while under-fives eat free.
+In fact, it is so popular that they recommend non-hotel guests book in advance, even for breakfast.
+While all buffets are a good option if you have picky eaters, Glass takes it a step further with customisable options such as a fresh juice bar with piles of fruit to make your own creation or a muesli stand with piles of fruit, nuts and grains to work with.
+The floor to ceiling windows overlooks the Queen Victoria Building, where you can work off your breakfast browsing the high-end shops and toy stores.
+The full buffet breakfast is $45 for adults and half-price for kids 5-12, while under-fives eat free.

-3. Cafe Mix at the Shangri La, The Rocks
+3. Altitude at the Shangri La, The Rocks

-If you don’t want to head into the city to eat all the breakfast you can, Rydges have introduced their new Rise breakfast, a slightly healthier option without the city price tag.
+If you don’t want to head into the city to eat all the breakfast you can, Rydges has introduced their new Rise breakfast, a slightly healthier option without the city price tag.
 Touted as an alternative to the classic hotel breakfast, Rydges say their new Rise breakfast options are healthy, fast, and high energy.
 Does that sound like any little people you know?
-Choose from whole grain breads, pressed vegetable juices and seasonal fruit, or the more traditional bacon, eggs and sausages affair.
+Choose from whole-grain bread, pressed vegetable juices and seasonal fruit, or the more traditional bacon, eggs and sausages affair.
 Times and prices vary slightly by location but the full buffet breakfast is about $25 for adults and children are half price.